 “Make known” carries the idea of “I assure you.”
 This is an issue of grave consequence.
 Paul will now prove his gospel was entirely from God.

 Although we do not seek to please men (v.10), we want to clarify our understanding with fellow believers.
 The legalists wanted to discredit Paul because if they could deny the man, they could discredit his message.

 that the gospel which was preached by me

 There is a play on words in this phrase – “that the gospel which was preached [gospeled] by me….”
 “Gospel” and “preached” are from the same root word.

 is not according to man

 Paul did not derive his gospel from some human organization.
 The Greek says, “according to the criteria of man.”
-The Lord Jesus revealed the gospel of grace to him directly, so he did not receive it by normal human criteria; he received the gospel by supernatural criteria.
-He shows this by his salvation experience (1:13-17), his connection to the apostles in Jerusalem (1:18-2:10), and in his altercation with Peter (2:11-21).
+The Lord Jesus revealed the gospel of grace to him directly, so he did not receive it by standard human criteria but by supernatural criteria.
+He shows this by his salvation experience (Ga 1:13-17), his connection to the apostles in Jerusalem (Ga 1:18-2:10), and his altercation with Peter (Ga 2:11-21).

-We can count on the gospel as trustworthy because it came by revelation through the Lord Jesus Christ and not from men.
+We can count on the gospel of grace as trustworthy because it came by revelation through the Lord Jesus Christ and not from men.

-Christians do not put their trust in a message manufactured by people but in a message revealed by God.
+Christians do not put their trust in a message manufactured by people but in a gospel of grace revealed by God.
 False teachers spin their message out of their own human cocoons.
-They invent their message in their own thinking.
+They invent a gospel from their own thinking.